fscek/moj-zet-app-guide/docs/index.md

   - 132 characters in URI (or URL) format
   - 130 characters in plain text format

-<small>*Depicts the energy and data exchange between an NTAG213 NFC Tag and an NFC-enabled device:*</small>
+<small>*A simple diagram depicting the energy and data exchange between an NTAG213 NFC Tag and an NFC-enabled device:*</small>

 ```mermaid
 graph LR;